Featured Articles

 Kickstarter is a great test of your product’s potential.
 If people are willing to fund your efforts, you can feel confident in moving forward and will have the cash to do so.

-Devslopes is an app that was initially funded via Kickstarter campaign that teaches beginners how to code for various platforms.
+Devslopes is an app initially funded via Kickstarter campaign that teaches beginners how to code for various platforms.
 The company raised $193,000 from 2,149 backers.
-The app has since been able to grow to over 30 courses aimed at helping anyone learn to program for various phones and computers.
+The app has since grown to over 16 courses aimed at helping anyone learn to program.

 Oculus, the virtual reality hardware and software company, raised money for its Oculus Rift through a Kickstarter campaign.
-The company raised $2.5 million and in 2014 Facebook bought Oculus for 2 billion.
+The company raised $2.5 million on Kickstarter, and in 2014 Meta bought Oculus for $2 billion.

 Defining Your MVP

-Paul Choi, CEO of Worry Free Labs, a mobile UX, design and development firm based in New York City says that, “While the term “MVP” is thrown around quite a bit in our industry, we consider an MVP to be when a product is a good enough point to be released and gain traction in the market, so that it can build a user base."
+Paul Choi, CEO of Worry Free Labs, a mobile user experience (UX), design, and development firm based in New York City says “While the term “MVP” is thrown around quite a bit in our industry, we consider an MVP to be when a product is a good enough point to be released and gain traction in the market, so that it can build a user base."

-A successful Minimum Viable Product will tell you what features are best, what must be changed, or whether your product has market potential at all.
+A successful MVP will tell you what features are best, what must be changed, or whether your product has market potential at all.
 If your MVP does not find success that does not mean failure.
-At the very start of your product development, you have enormous flexibility, so you are able to continue tweaking until you receive the ideal response.
-Think of an MVP as bait: you will not be able to attract any customers without something essential at the end of your hook.
+At the very start of your product development, you have enormous flexibility so you can continue tweaking until you receive the ideal response.
+Think of an MVP as bait: you won’t be able to attract any customers without something essential at the end of your hook.